Website abandonment is one of the biggest hurdles to converting visitors into customers.

 Once they've exited your site, you can only hope that chance will lead them back again someday…but why wait for chance?

 Using an exit intent popup (politely!) is one of the best ways to prevent visitors from leaving your site without hope of seeing them again.

 And you definitely want them back, especially if they didn't convert into a customer on the first visit.

-There are some statistics that prove that "it's not over till it's over".
-Even customers that get all the way to the shopping cart are seen to jump ship in droves - 68 percent to be exact.
+There are some statistics that prove that “it's not over till it's over”.
+Even customers that get all the way to the checkout process will abandon the shopping cart – 68 percent to be exact.

 Overall, retailers lose an estimated $18 billion each year due to shopping cart abandonment.

 - What is an Exit Intent Popup?